 Stitching with the Walking Foot

 Sewing with the walking foot is not that different from straight stitching with a regular foot.
-It is best to go a little slower so the mechanism has time to walk up and down smoothly.
+You will thread your bobbin as normal.
+When sewing, it is best to go a little slower so the mechanism has time to walk up and down smoothly.
 My Janome has a switch on the foot pedal than can go from high speed to low speed.
 If your machine doesn't have a speed regulator, then just go easy on the pedal.

 Don't forget that this foot won't go backward so just start near the edge and go forwards.